lan-lyu/Compiler/README.md

 ## Code Structure
 The compiling process are splited into three stages:
--  stage 1: sysY --> eeyore
+-  stage 1: SysY --> Eeyore
--  stage 2: eeyore --> tigger
+-  stage 2: Eeyore --> Tiger
--  stage 3: tigger --> RISCV
+-  stage 3: Tiger --> RISCV

 The file structure are shown as below, in each stage the structures are similar.
 Take stage 1 as an example, the folder is composed of 5 files, `source.lex` for lexical analysis, `source.yacc` for syntactic analysis, while the process of constructing and scanning the syntax tree through the data structures is defined in `parse.c` and `parse.h`.